 Midwest Laboratories is a member of the Non-GMO Project Approved Testing Laboratories for GMO Analysis.
 We see increased sample volumes in the areas of meat speciation and food allergens.
 Check out more in our Food Analysis Fee Schedule.

 The ethanol industry has recently had to comply with a new, Sulfur for Tier III Regulation.
 We are working with our ethanol clients in setting up a monthly program which sends supplies and appropriate shipping labels for shipping the product to Midwest Laboratories for analysis.
-If you want more information, please call or learn more on the website.
+If you want more information, please call or visit our website.

-In 2016, our staff made advances in the areas of pesticide analysis, meat speciation, vitamins and amino acids.
+In 2016, our staff made advances in the areas of pesticide analysis, meat speciation, vitamins, and amino acids.
 Also, our new, microbiology laboratory can handle extensive microbiology analysis.
-If you would like more information, please contact Sue Ann Seitz.
-We will also have a booth at the upcoming Pet Food Forum in April.
+If you would like more information, please contact Jamie Wood at 402.590.2964 or Megan Fonfara at 402.829.9866 or We will also have a booth at the upcoming Pet Food Forum in April.

 Home/Small Business (New for 2017)